beamzorg/beamz-notebooks/docs/index.md

 # Getting Started with BEAMZ

-BEAMZ is an open-source Python library for photonic simulation.
-It provides a simple, intuitive interface for designing and simulating photonic devices.
+BEAMZ is an electromagnetic simulation package for photonic chip designers using the FDTD method written in Jax.
+It features a high-level API for fast prototyping with just a few lines of code, an inverse design module for gradient-based optimization using the adjoint method with autodiff.

 ## Installation

-Install BEAMZ using pip:
+We recommend using [uv](https://docs.astral.sh/uv/) but you can install BEAMZ using pip:

 ```bash
 pip install beamz